Modern Raised Gilding with Huy Hoang Dao

 • Embossing tools

-• pencil, eraser, ruler
+• Pencil, eraser, ruler

+Gold has always symbolized brilliance, luxury, and reverence in the arts.
+Since medieval times, calligraphy and illumination have used raised gilding to create a luminous surface that brings text and ornament to life.
 This workshop introduces modern raised gilding techniques using Instacoll, a versatile adhesive system by Kolner that allows artists to achieve high-shine, mirror-finished gold without the lengthy curing times of traditional gesso or laborious burnishing processes.

 We will learn step-by-step how to prepare surfaces, apply Instacoll for high-gloss finishes, and lay genuine gold leaf to create spectacular results.
 We will also explore creative applications of pure silver leaf, oxidized silver leaf, and other metals.

-Dates: June 20 - June 21st, 2026
+Dates: June 20th - 21st, 2026 (Saturday & Sunday)

 Member Price: $110